Bikepacking Tasmania – A Partial Journey

 Leaving Hobart after a decent breakfast, coffee and faffing, the first mechanical happened after 500m (not a good omen) which ensued more faffing, with a few spent profanities, before leaving town proper.

 To the northwest of Hobart, hop plantations and fruit orchids surround Tasmania’s largest city, which then leads into Merino country – reminiscent of Canterbury and Otago on New Zealand’s South Island.
 If you’ve been to Tasmania you’ll know it’s a windy place.
 At times, especially in the agricultural areas, the wind is ubiquitous and hostile – it is not your friend.

-The beauty of Tasmania is its size, which in turn means you pass though varying landscapes relatively quickly.
+The beauty of bikepacking in Tasmania is its size, which in turn means you pass though varying landscapes relatively quickly.
 The further west you travel the wilder it gets.
 Farmland gives way to forest plantation, which eventually merges into the Tasmanian Wilderness World Heritage Area (TWWHA): “a shining beacon in the dull, uniform and largely artificial world” – Olegas Truchanas.
 Actually a large portion of this ride is in the TWWHA.